Liyuu

-Liyuu (born 9 January 1997) is a Chinese singer and cosplayer who is affiliated with HoriPro International and Lantis.
-Beginning her activities as a cosplayer before 2016 under the stage name 黎狱 (Lí yù, pronounced same as "Liyuu"), she made her debut as a musician in 2020 with the release of her first single "Magic Words", the title track of which was used as the opening theme of the anime television series Hatena Illusion.
+Li Jia (李嘉; Pinyin: Lǐ Jiā; born 9 January 1997), better known by her stage name Liyuu, is a Chinese singer, voice actress and cosplayer who is affiliated with HoriPro International and signed to Lantis and Modern Sky.
+Beginning her activities as a cosplayer before 2016 under the stage name 黎狱 (Lí yù, pronounced same as "Liyuu"), she made her debut as a singer in 2020 with the release of her first single "Magic Words", the title track of which was used as the opening theme of the anime television series Hatena Illusion.
 Her music has also been featured in I'm Standing on a Million Lives.
 She is also known for her role as Tang Keke in the mixed-media project Love Live!
 Superstar!!.
-She is nicknamed Li-chan by her fellow Liella members.
+She is nicknamed Li-chan by her fellow Liella! members.